ubaidrmn/lambdacrm/README.md

   </a>
 </p>

-<p align="center"><b>LambdaCRM</b> is a lightweight, serverless CRM built on AWS.
-It helps teams manage leads, clients, deals, and tasks effortlessly</p>
+<p align="center"><b>LambdaCRM</b> is a lightweight, serverless CRM powered by AWS, designed to help teams effortlessly manage leads, clients, deals, and tasks.</p>

 ## 🏗️ Architecture